alinex/node-alinex/src/doc/coffee.md

     if ~message.indexOf 'test'

 The above syntax uses the tilde as bitwise or operator to get a boolean readable value.
-If the substring is found it will be true, and false (0) if it isn’t.
+If the substring is found it will be true (any number), and false (0) if it isn’t. or use the following to get a real boolean type:

+    x = Boolean ~message.indexOf 'test'

 Or use the negation: